-Students pursuing an undergraduate degree with a major in elementary education will attain an elementary teacher’s license (certification for grades kindergarten through six) and an endorsement in one content area and a supplemental reading endorsement.
+Students pursuing an undergraduate degree with a major in elementary education will attain an elementary teacher’s license (certification for grades kindergarten through six) and an endorsement in one content area and a supplemental reading endorsement to teach in Mississippi.
 Areas of endorsement include 21 hours in one of the following areas:

 - Social Studies

 - Foreign Language

 The Professional Education Unit at The University of Southern Mississippi is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 The elementary education initial licensure program is nationally recognized by the Association for Childhood Education International (ACEI).

 - Teacher candidates will demonstrate an elementary education content knowledge.